tjd1234/cmpt120fall2022/lectures/lecture13/lecture13notes.md

 - [rand_walk3.py](rand_walk3.py), a modification of the previous program that has the turtle "wrap around" to the opposite side of the screen when it hits an edge
-- [rand_walk4.py](rand_walk4.py), a modification of the previous program that uses a function to simplify the edge-detection code